15 Top Reasons to Visit Iceland

 The graceful Icelandic horse has played a vital role in the cultural and historical development of the nation.
 This unique breed has captivated animal enthusiasts for decades and was, for a long time, Iceland's main tourist attraction.

 The Icelandic horse is known for its smaller stature, durability, and gentle but spirited character.
-The horse has five gaits, included the unique “tölt” gait, which makes it unmatched at crossing rugged terrain in comfort.
+The horse has five gaits, including the unique “tölt” gait, which makes it unmatched at crossing rugged terrain in comfort.

 An Icelandic horse gallops before Mount Vestrahorn.